florinpatrascu/micro-extensions/st/README.md

 See [this link](http://www.antlr.org/wiki/display/ST/Setting+the+expression+delimiters) for more details.

-Edit the `application.bsh` startup controller and required the `st` extension, example:
+Edit the `application.bsh` startup controller and require the `st` extension, example:

     site.ExtensionsManager
         .require("i18N")